sableeyed/NolvusDashboard/README.md

 The official Windows dashboard does not function natively on Linux and required a Windows system in some form (VM or dual boot) to complete installation.
 This project exists to remove that requirement entirely.

-**Important Notes**
-- This project is in Beta - There will be bugs
-- Please report any issues you encounter to help improve the application

 ## Features

 - Linux First: Designed specifically for Linux with minimal external dependencies
 - Upstream Parity: Aims to be bug-for-bug compatible with the official Windows Dashboard
 - Automated Nolvus Installation: Install just like you would on Windows
-- Proton Prefix Configuration: Attempts to manually configure Proton for you, but can also be done manually
-- Launcher Setup: Automatically installs and configures the [Nolvus Launcher](https://github.com/sableeyed/NolvusDashboard/tree/main/Nolvus.Launcher)
 - Improved User Experience: Full GUI application with terminal support